jreisinger/runp/README.md

 make release
 ```

-Working with tags:
+Working with GitHub releases:

+*NOTE*: don't forget to bump up the version in `main.go`!

 ```
-# List tags
+# List existing tags
 git tag

 # Add new tag